benureau/kriegman2018_artificiallife2021/readme.md

 ### How to use

 The repository contains:
-- `evosoro/`: the code to run the simulations, generated the results, post-process them, and generate the figures.
+- `evosoro/`: the code to run the simulations, generate the results, post-process them, and generate the figures.
 - `post.tar.xz`: post-processed results, as obtained for the paper results.
 Should be unarchived into the directory `post`, so the plotting code can use it.
-- `figures/`: the figures that were used in the paper Updated version of this repository with bugfixes may exist at ....
+- `figures/`: the figures that were used in the paper Updated version of this repository with bugfixes may exist at https://github.com/benureau/kriegman2018_artificiallife2021.
 If you run into trouble, be sure to try the latest version.

 ### To Regenerate the Figures from Saved Results